Get Tech Tips

 Air temperature rise is the difference between the temperature of the return and the heated supply air from the furnace.
 Temperature rise must be measured during installation and must be within the range on the furnace rating plate.
 This is important not only for the longevity of the furnace but also for customer comfort.

-So, what does temperature rise mean and how do we calculate it?
+So, what does temperature rise mean, and how do we calculate it?
 First of all, we need to verify that the furnace is firing on its full output (high fire) and that the manifold pressure is correct.
-Then we need to let the appliance run for at least 15 to 20 minutes so that everything has a chance to acclimate.
+Then, we need to let the appliance run for at least 15 to 20 minutes so that everything has a chance to acclimate.
 You then take the temperature of the return air into the furnace and then take the air temperature of the supply air leaving the furnace.
-The supply air temperature should be taken several feet away from the furnace so it isn’t affected by radiant heat from the heat exchanger.
+The supply air temperature should be taken several feet away from the furnace so that it isn't affected by radiant heat from the heat exchanger.
 You then subtract the return air temperature from the supply air temperature to get the air temperature rise through the furnace.